scribe-security/docs/docs/integrating-scribe/ci-integrations/azure.md

 </details>

 <details>
   <summary>  Generate an SBOM for an image in a private registry </summary>

-> Before the following task add a `docker login` task
+> Add a `docker login` task before the adding the following task:

 ```YAML
 - task: ValintCli@0